montehurd/mediawiki-quickstart/README.md

 ## Shell Access

-Get quick Bash shell access to running containers with these commands:
+Get quick Bash shell access to running containers with these commands

 - Bash access to the MediaWiki container:
     ```bash